GSA/resources.data.gov/pages/incubatorplaybookinteractive.md

       opportunity = "10x provides start-up funding for new technology projects and products across government.
 It aims to uncover and elevate the most promising ideas from the Federal workforce.
 10x is a program that lives within the  Technology Transformation Services (TTS), and is managed by the Office of Products and Programs of the General Services Administration.
 TTS manages the Digital Services Fund.
 10x starts their funding small and increase their investment as an idea matures into a sustainable project.
 10x accepts ideas from Federal employees throughout the year.
 A few times a year, 10x collects all the ideas and evaluates them for funding.
 The most promising ideas proceed to Phase 1.", elements = "The idea will be evaluated based on the following three criteria, each given equal weight: Clarity: The idea is no more than three sentences long and it explains a real problem.
 Alignment: The idea must help develop new, good-for-government technology and improve the public’s experience with government through technology.
-Impact: Solving this problem will have an important effect on the Federal government or the public.", success = "Past projects include the U.S. Web Design Systems, Federalist, and the TTS Bug Bounty Programs.", proof = "Federal Grantee Reporting This project will identify opportunities to improve the Federal grant reporting process, by eliminating redundancies and creating efficiencies through improved technology — with the goal of generating a prototype that could be adapted across Federal programs, thereby increasing Federal grant programs’ efficacy to those being served as well as taxpayers’ return on investment.<br><br><b>PRA.Gov</b><br><br>OMB’s Office of Information and Regulatory Affairs (OIRA) is charged with overseeing Federal compliance with the Paperwork Reduction Act (PRA).
+Impact: Solving this problem will have an important effect on the Federal government or the public.", success = "Past projects include the U.S. Web Design Systems, Federalist, and the TTS Bug Bounty Programs.", proof = "Federal Grantee Reporting This project will identify opportunities to improve the Federal grant reporting process, by eliminating redundancies and creating efficiencies through improved technology — with the goal of generating a prototype that could be adapted across Federal programs, thereby increasing Federal grant programs’ efficacy to those being served as well as taxpayers’ return on investment.<br><br><i>PRA.Gov</i><br>OMB’s Office of Information and Regulatory Affairs (OIRA) is charged with overseeing Federal compliance with the Paperwork Reduction Act (PRA).
 Agencies often cite frustration with accessing and understanding OMB’s policies on the PRA, which are spread across numerous inaccessible PDFs.
 This situation has reduced compliance and created delays in the approval of information collection requests (ICRs).
-Through outreach to PRA desk officers and agency staff, and in consultation with OIRA, TTS will explore what it would take to modernize the way agencies interact with OMB’s policies in order to design an accessible, user-friendly online interface to respond to agency inquiries.", gettingstarted = "Pitch an idea. https://10x.gsa.gov/send-us-an-idea/ Use their Google form (online form) – https://10x.gsa.gov the google form https://docs.google.com/forms/d/e/1FAIpQLSdJJXKYxW8PERXJ_33oHB1JqUB4wBomHiwM8B7nnYdgyjW2bQ/viewform or email them directly at 10x@gsa.gov<br><br>Visit this site for more info https://10x.gsa.gov/the-10x-process/"
+Through outreach to PRA desk officers and agency staff, and in consultation with OIRA, TTS will explore what it would take to modernize the way agencies interact with OMB’s policies in order to design an accessible, user-friendly online interface to respond to agency inquiries.", gettingstarted = "<ul><li>Pitch an idea @ <a href='https://10x.gsa.gov/send-us-an-idea/'>https://10x.gsa.gov/send-us-an-idea/</a></li><li>Use their <a href='https://docs.google.com/forms/d/e/1FAIpQLSdJJXKYxW8PERXJ_33oHB1JqUB4wBomHiwM8B7nnYdgyjW2bQ/viewform/'>google form</a></li><li>or email them directly at <a href='mailto:10x@gsa.gov'>10x@gsa.gov</a></li></ul>Visit <a href='https://10x.gsa.gov/the-10x-process/'>this site</a> for more info"
     }
     if(value == "18f")
     {